galbiston/rdf-tables/README.md

 ```

 ### TDB Compilation
-Library methods are provided for compiling to TDB graphstore by named graph, see `TDBBuilder.compileCSVFolder()`.
+Library methods are provided for compiling to TDB graphstore by named graph, see `TDBBuilder.compileFolder()`.

 ## Future Work:
 Items that can be developed based on feedback and other suggestions.